linuxsoftware/womble-name/README.md

 An app for picking Womble names!
 The modern version of throwing a dart at an atlas.

-Just a fun toy.
-Idea by my friend Simon.
+Idea by Simon Jansen, implemented by David Moore.